 The last character is the hardest on the list and is made up of a whopping 108 strokes.
 In Buddhism, bonnō are mental states that may cloud the mind and potentially manifest into detrimental actions.
 Japanese Buddhists believe there are 108 bonnō and as such, they are represented by the number of strokes in the kanji – 108.
 In modern society, bonnō is written as 煩悩 which can be loosely translated into ‘what bothers the mind.’

 It is highly unlikely that you will ever have to learn these kanji, but they may be able to provide you with some motivation during a long night of studying.
-It could be worse!
-Browse our in-store and online books catalogue for Japanese language learning books and other educational materials.
+Browse our in-store and online books catalogue for Kanji and Kana books, and other educational materials such as phrase books, dictionaries and textbooks (including JLPT).